About Professional Safety

 - Event Announcements: Provide event date and location, sponsoring company and contact phone, e-mail and URL.
 Please send information at least three months in advance of the event.

-- News Items: These may be included in the Safety Matters section of the journal.
+- News Items: General news stories of interest to occupational safety and health professionals.
+These may be included in the Safety Matters section of the journal.
 Please include contact information for follow-up questions.

 - Product Pulse Items: Provide product releases, high-resolution digital images and contact information for follow-up questions.

 Professional Safety reserves the right to edit all journal content to improve clarity and grammar, to adhere to journal style, and for length as needed.
 Final editorial decisions are at the discretion of the ASSP editorial team.

 Professional Safety is copyrighted by ASSP.
 Published articles may not be published elsewhere without written permission of ASSP and the author(s).